YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 <img src="https://i.imgur.com/UuCzsjj.png" height="100%" width="100%" alt="Configuration step"/>
 </p>
 <p>
--To reset a password for a Domain user, from within Domain Controller VM -> go back to the Active Directory Users and Computers -> right-click on the "_EMPLOYEE" OU and select "Find" -> enter the name of the Domain user -> click on "Find Now" -> right-click on the Domain user's name -> "Reset Password" -> enter a new password for the Domain user (take note of it).
+-To reset a password for a Domain user, from within the Domain Controller VM -> go back to the ADUC Console -> right-click on the "_EMPLOYEE" OU and select "Find" -> enter the name of the Domain user -> click on "Find Now" -> right-click on the Domain user's name -> "Reset Password" -> enter a new password for the Domain user (take note of it).

 -Attempt to log back in the Client VM as the Domain user with the new password.
-It should work.

 -Log out of the Client VM.

 Step 7 aims to verify that the password reset mechanism within the Active Directory environment is functioning correctly.
-By navigating to the Active Directory Users and Computers console on the Domain Controller, locating a specific domain user within the "_EMPLOYEE" OU, and then successfully resetting their password, you confirm that administrative password resets are being applied.
+By navigating to the ADUC console on the Domain Controller, locating a specific domain user within the "_EMPLOYEE" OU, and then successfully resetting their password, you confirm that administrative password resets are being applied.
 Subsequently, logging into the Client VM with the newly set password validates that the changes made on the Domain Controller are being properly propagated and authenticated for domain users.
 </p>
 <br />